-Non-listed CEFs that generate a daily NAV strike are permitted to join the NSCC Fund/SERV mutual fund electronic ticketing platform, which can significantly impact a fund's ability to gain sales traction.
+Both interval and tender offer funds that generate a daily NAV strike are permitted to join the NSCC Fund/SERV mutual fund electronic ticketing platform, which can significantly impact a fund's ability to gain sales traction.
 Non-listed CEFs with less frequent NAV calculations must use subscription documents for new investments into the fund.
 An increasing number of non-listed CEF sponsors with largely illiquid investment portfolios have developed policies and procedures to arrive at daily valuations by working with experienced fund administrators and third-party valuation agents.
+Interval and tender offer funds with a daily NAV attracted 63% (\$24.17bn) of the total net flows in 2024.